U.S. District Court for the District of Alaska

 |How will I know which days to report for service?||

-Call the recorded message after 5:00 PM on the date listed on the back of your summons.
-Know your juror number when you make the call, as the message will reference it.
+Call the Jury Information Line after 5:00 PM on the date listed on the back of your summons.
+You will need to enter your nine-digit participant number into the automated system to receive instructions specific to you.
 The message will always tell you either when to appear, or when to call again (usually on Fridays).
-Your juror number may be found on the front of your summons.
+Your participant number may be found on the front of your summons, above and to the right of your name and address.

-Petit jurors should NOT report for jury service unless they call the recorded message and are told to report.
-Please pay close attention to the recording each time and follow the instructions closely.
+Petit jurors should NOT report for jury service unless they call the Jury Information Line and are told to report.
+Please pay close attention to the message each time and follow the instructions closely.
 Jury selections are always subject to change due to last minute pleas and settlements.

 If you do not call as instructed and then appear when it is not necessary, you will not be paid the attendance and mileage fee, and rural jurors will not be reimbursed for their airfare.